karlyh66/cs262assignment2/report.md

 ```

 **Machine with rate 5:**

-Takeaway: this machine processes messages much slower than it receives them.
+Takeaway: this machine processes messages as quickly as it receives them.
+In fact, the machine's logical clock is ahead of what the incoming messages say.
 ```
-Logical clock time received from server: 500
-Updated logical clock value to now be 504
-Logical clock time received from server: 519
-Updated logical clock value to now be 524
-Logical clock time received from server: 532
-Updated logical clock value to now be 535
-Logical clock time received from server: 534
-Updated logical clock value to now be 539
-Logical clock time received from server: 537
-Updated logical clock value to now be 544
-Logical clock time received from server: 553
-Updated logical clock value to now be 557
 Logical clock time received from server: 561
 Updated logical clock value to now be 563
 Logical clock time received from server: 563